vaplp@engageva.org

 Harmony Pierce (she/they)

 With their BA from The Evergreen State College in Olympia, WA, they have a focus on education as a liberating practice and transformative justice within our communities.
 Dedicated to the ways in which we can create webs of care that build on and strengthen our networks, their experience has been with multiple organizations finding community based solutions to addressing systemic injustices, particularly within communities most affected by the carceral system and food and housing insecurity.
-Inspired by Black abolition feminism and queer liberation theory, they are excited to continue expanding their ideas on what our roles as individuals are, within and outside of, a non-profit space.
+Inspired by Black abolition feminism and liberation movements across the world, they are excited to continue expanding their ideas on what our roles as individuals are, within and outside of, a non-profit space.

 Harmony now lives in Richmond, and is invested in the mutual aid work within the city.
 Outside of VCET, they also work as the Food Coordinator and Community Cook Day Organizer with RVA Community Fridges, a mutual aid organization fostering collaboration, support, and direct services to accessible food in the Greater Richmond area.
 As a human, Harmony believes joy can be revolutionary.
 They love being in nature, roller skating, biking around the city, reading memoirs, and watching reality TV (we all need balance in our lives).